SwiftDevJournal/StartingiOSDevelopmentFAQ/Xcode.md

 ## Does Xcode run on Windows?

-No. Xcode runs only macOS.
+No. Xcode runs only on macOS.

 ## Does Xcode run on iPads?

 No. You can install the [Swift Playgrounds app](https://apps.apple.com/us/app/swift-playgrounds/id908519492) on an iPad.
-You can use the Swift Playgrounds app to learn Swift, but you can't develop iOS apps with it.
+You can use the Swift Playgrounds app to learn Swift.

+At WWDC 2021 Apple announced a new version of Swift Playgrounds that lets you develop iOS apps on an iPad.

 ## Can I download Xcode without using the Mac App Store?